Duke-NUS-HPC/docs/ssh-with-keypairs.md

 -rw-r--r--.
 1 willie willie  926 Feb 24 16:27 hpc_rsa.pub
 ```

-#### 3. Edit the .ssh/config file on your desktop
+#### 3. Edit the `.ssh/config` file on your desktop

-I use vim but ok to use any text editor.
+I use `vim` but ok to use any text editor.

 ```
 vim .ssh/config
 ```

-In the editor innput the following in the now opened config file
+In the editor innput the following in the now opened config file,
+replacing the items in `<...>` as appropriate.
 ```
 Host *
 ServerAliveInterval 30